Baifa Monü Zhuan: Plot summary

-The story is set in 17th-century China when the Ming dynasty is on the brink of collapse due to political corruption while the Later Jin dynasty poses a threat in the north.
+The story is set in 17th-century China when the Ming dynasty is on the brink of collapse due to political corruption, while the ascendant Later Jin dynasty (precursor of the Qing dynasty) poses a threat in the north.

 Lian Nichang, a vigilante swordswoman, leads a band of outlaws who punishes the corrupt and defends the oppressed.
-Her notoriety makes her feared across the jianghu.
-Zhuo Yihang, a Wudang Sect swordsman, encounters and falls in love with Lian Nichang, unaware of her real identity.
+Her notoriety makes her feared across the wulin.
+Zhuo Yihang, a swordsman of the Wudang Sect, encounters and falls in love with Lian Nichang, unaware of her real identity.
 After realising the truth, he stands by her, and the two develop a deep yet troubled romance.

 The couple's lives intersect with Yue Mingke, a swordsman serving under the Ming general Xiong Tingbi.
 Together, they resist the corrupt eunuch Wei Zhongxian, who holds sway over the Ming government.
-At one point, Yue Mingke is disillusioned after his lover Tie Shanhu dies during the power struggle, so he becomes a Buddhist monk and retires to lead a reclusive life at Mount Heaven.
+At one point, Yue Mingke is disillusioned after his lover, Tie Shanhu, is killed by Wei Zhongxian's henchmen during the power struggle, so he becomes a Buddhist monk and retires to lead a reclusive life at Mount Heaven.

-Zhuo Yihang's devotion to Lian Nichang is tested when the Wudang Sect's elders denounce her past and forbid their union.
+Zhuo Yihang's devotion to Lian Nichang is tested when the Wudang Sect elders denounce her past and forbid their union.
 During a confrontation, Zhuo Yihang accidentally wounds Lian Nichang, leading her to believe he has betrayed her.
 Overcome with grief, Lian Nichang retreats to Mount Heaven, where her hair turns white overnight — a physical manifestation of her despair.

 Over the years, Lian Nichang becomes known as the "White-Haired Demoness", living in solitude in Mount Heaven while maintaining her fierce sense of justice.
 Zhuo Yihang, consumed by remorse, leaves the Wudang Sect and finds Lian Nichang to reconcile with her but she refuses.
 Hoping for redemption, he discovers a rare flower said to restore her hair's colour, and waits in silence for it to bloom once every six decades.